whowechina/chord_pico/README.md

 12. You may have another test.
 Power on and calibrate.
 Make sure everything still works.

 13. Install the knobs.
 The left is green and the right one is red.
-Secure them using M2\*16mm screws.
+Secure them using the longest M2 screws.
     <img src="doc/assembly_12.jpg" width="70%">

 14. Install the brim (key stopper) part.
 If you use heat-set inserts, use the proper tools to install them into the brim (key stopper) first.
 Use M2\*10mm screws to secure the brim to the front base.